Building your first sales team will be an endless series of mistakes. It’s OK. Plan for me.

 - Hiring Early Reps (#1 – #3) That You Personally Wouldn’t Buy From.
 Don’t hire someone with the right resume.
 Hire someone you’d buy your own product from.
 Later, once you have a real sales leader on board, she may hire folks you personally wouldn’t buy from.
 And that’s OK.
 But it won’t work out while you are Interim VP of Sales.
 A bit more here.

 - Hiring your first VP of Sales from a Fancy Tech Company That’s Actually Not Remotely a Startup Anymore.
-They almost certainly haven’t actually done what you need them to do before.
+They almost certainly haven’t actually done before what you need them to do.
 A little more here:

 - Hiring a Stretch VP of Sales Who Has Never Hired Quota-Hitting Reps Before.
 A stretch VP is fine, but someone who has never hired a few great reps herself … that’s too risky.
 A bit more here: